Jordan River Foundation

-The Jordan River Foundation is a nonprofit organization, started in the early 1990s in Amman, Jordan to empower society, especially women and children, and in turn, improve the quality of life to secure a better future for all Jordanians.
-It was founded by Queen Nour Al Hussein, who was its first chair.
-After the death of her husband, King Hussein bin Talal, she left the position, which was taken over by Queen Rania Al-Abdullah.
+The Jordan River Foundation (JRF) is a Jordanian non-profit, non-governmental organization established in 1995 and chaired by Queen Rania Al Abdullah Its work focuses primarily on child safety and community empowerment, including programs addressing child protection, economic opportunities, entrepreneurship, workforce development and the empowerment of women and youth.

+Programs

+Child safety

+JRF's Child Safety Program, launched in 1997, focuses on awareness, prevention and intervention relating to violence and abuse affecting children and families.
+Its services include psychosocial support, case management and the 110 Families and Children Helpline, which provides confidential support, referrals and guidance concerning child and family safety.

+Community empowerment

+The Jordan River Community Empowerment Program, established in 1997, supports economic opportunities for Jordanian communities and refugees through entrepreneurship, micro- and small-enterprise development, workforce preparation, job placement and access to financial resources.
+In 2025, JRF and the Aqaba Governorate Council continued a program providing women, youth and adolescents with training in economic, social and technological skills, entrepreneurship and social innovation.

+Social enterprises

+JRF also operates social enterprises that use handicrafts and culinary production to provide training and income-generating opportunities, particularly for women.
+These initiatives include the Bani Hamida weaving and Wadi Al Rayan projects described below.

 Showroom

 The main entrance of the showroom.

 Located on Jabal Amman, the Jordan River Foundation showroom occupies the house built in the 1936 by Salim al-Odat.
 Odat rented the house to the British army throughout the 1930s to be used as offices.
 He sold it in 1939, after which it went through a number of owners in which it was used as a house, a police station, and a school during the 1960s.
 But in the 1980s, the house was abandoned and fell into disrepair.
 Then, at the end of the decade, when a potential buyer threatened to tear down the house, architect Zaid al-Qoussous bought it so as to preserve the house.
 In 1994, the house was bought and renovated by the Jordan River Foundation to be used as their showroom.
 Several companies and embassies contributed to the renovation: